-I’m a Commerce student.
-I’ve attended over 30 networking events, and taken workshops and even a course on how to network.
+I was a Commerce student.
+During my undergrad, I attended over 30 networking events, took workshops, and even a course on how to network.
 (Sigh...just Sauder things, right?)
 I guess I know a thing or two, so let’s walk through the basics.

 Before diving in, let’s debunk some myths.

 - Myth: Networking is terrifying because I’m pressured to present the best side of myself and I can’t mess it up.

 Reality: Networking is just having conversations and making new friends!

 - Myth: Some people are just natural networkers, and if I’m socially awkward, it's over.

 Reality: Anyone can learn the art of networking; it comes with practice.

 - Myth: Networking is sleazy because everyone is just trying to one-up one another.

 Reality: Networking is one of the best ways to collaborate and exchange value with others.